Yankees vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been the moneyline favorite 47 total times this season.
-They've gone 28-19 in those games.
+- The Yankees have been underdogs in 23 games this season and have come away with the win 10 times (43.5%) in those contests.

-- New York has a 25-12 record (winning 67.6% of its games) when it has played as moneyline favorites of -135 or shorter.
+- New York has a record of 1-2 when it's set as an underdog of +145 or more by sportsbooks this season.

-- The implied moneyline probablility in this matchup gives the Yankees a 57.4% chance to win.
+- The moneyline set for this matchup implies the Yankees have a 40.8% chance of walking away with the win.

-- New York has played in 72 games with set over/under, and have combined with opponents to go over the total 31 times (31-38-3).
+- New York's games have gone over the total in 31 of its 73 chances.

-- The Yankees have put together a 6-5-0 record against the spread this season (covering 54.5% of the time).
+- In 11 games with a line this season, the Yankees have a mark of 6-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!